Eyallotan/GC_Simulator/README.md

 1. ```greedy```
 2. ```greedy_lookahead```
 3. ```writing_assingment``` (This algorithm is still a work in progress..)
 4. ```generational```.
 If you choose this option you will be prompt to choose the number of generations.
-In our initial [project report](https://github.com/Eyallotan/GC_Simulator/blob/d9eda9a190eb17bbe6059b055a68dc30678620fb/Garbage%20Collection%20Algorithms%20for%20Flash%20Memories.pdf) we analyze the case for 2 generations.
-In any case, you should make sure that the number of generations is always larger then T-U (this will also be enforced by the simulator).
+You should make sure that the number of generations is at least 1 and smaller than T-U (this will also be enforced by the simulator).
+In the [project report](https://github.com/Eyallotan/GC_Simulator/blob/d9eda9a190eb17bbe6059b055a68dc30678620fb/Garbage%20Collection%20Algorithms%20for%20Flash%20Memories.pdf) you can find an deep dive analysis regarding the selection of the optimal number of generations a given simulation.
+We also implemented a heuristic function that can choose the number of generations for your simulation based on the given parameters (T,U,Z).
+In order to use the heuristic function, choose 0 as the number of generations.

 For example:
 ```bash